 Post-Race: Cull to Keepers

 Using Photo Mechanic or your camera's built-in viewer, quickly mark selects.
 Focus on clear number visibility and dramatic racing moments.
-You'll typically keep 30-40% of the day's shots.
+RaceTagger is the tagging step, not a culler — do your keeper/reject selection first, then hand the culled folder to RaceTagger.

 Pro tip